vic-ma/howtodismantle.github.io/_posts/2024-04-08-Integrating-Node-RED-and-Peakboard-Part-II-Sending-Alerts-to-an-Peakboard-application.md

 Let's jump into the function.
 The two parameters are available in the block tree on the right side.
 Here's what the script does:
 1. When the Priority value is `A`, we make the background red.
 Otherwise, we make it transparent.
-2. We assign the message value is to the text field, and an "Alert Processed" message is returned to the caller.
+2. We assign the message value to the text field.
+3. We return an "Alert Processed" message to the caller.

 ![image](/assets/2024-04-08/030.png)

 ## Preparing the box

-Later we will call the http endpoint of the shared function on the box.
-Of course this endpoint is protected with username and password to prevent unwanted people from calling it.
-But on the other side we don't want to put the box's admin credentials into the node-RED flow.
+Later, we will call the HTTP endpoint of the shared function on the box.
+Of course, this endpoint is protected with a username and password, to prevent unauthorized people from calling it.

+But on the other hand, we don't want to put the box's admin credentials into the node-RED flow.
 That's why we add an additional user with very limited rights to the box.
-This can be done in the "User and Roles" section of the box admnistration.
+This can be done in the **User and roles** section of the box administration.

 ![image](/assets/2024-04-08/035.png)